abdulkadir-gungor/Block_Smartscreen_and_Security_Center_on_Windows_Operating_Systems/README.md

 &emsp; As an example, a script has been written to show how a malware can exploit this vulnerability.
 The **"block.py"** script has been added to the files as an example in order to represent what we call the first stage in malware attacks.

-It primarily blocks Smartscreen and Windows Security from working.
+&emsp; It primarily blocks Smartscreen and Windows Security from working.
 In this way, Windows Defender cannot work.
 Then it runs the malware